 Additionally, from a passenger perspective, buses provide some sublime experiences, from following the Galician coast to cresting the Pyrenees.
 Every year, around 16 million intercity bus journeys are made in Spain.
-Whether travelers want to head from Barcelona to Madrid, from Seville to Granada, or from Valencia to Barcelona, bus travel is always worth considering.
+Whether travellers want to head from Barcelona to Madrid, from Seville to Granada, or from Valencia to Barcelona, bus travel is always worth considering.

-Omio provides a simple, comprehensive booking service for anyone who needs to book Coaches in Spain.
+Omio provides a simple, comprehensive booking service for anyone who needs to book coach travel in Spain.
 The whole process is completely seamless.
-Customers search for the route they want to book, and Omio will provide a complete list of current and future departure times.
+Customers search for the route they want to book, and Omio provides a complete list of current and future departure times.
 Prices are listed for every journey, ensuring that passengers can buy cheap tickets with ease.
 These prices are displayed in all major currencies, and language preferences can be changed as well, making the platform even simpler to navigate.
 Mobile tickets can be purchased, too, allowing for rapid, stress-free boarding, while any special offers will be clearly shown.
 The results will be the cheapest possible fares, and they can be purchased hassle-free.

 The largest Spanish bus company by far, ALSA is owned by UK-based National Express Group.
 ALSA covers most major routes in the country, with hubs in Madrid, Zaragoza, Barcelona, Valencia, Sevilla, Bilbao, and Granada.
-It offers a premium onboard experience, providing WiFi and entertainment during long-distance journeys.
+It offers a premium onboard experience, providing Wi-Fi and entertainment during long-distance journeys.

-Socibus, another popular company operating Coaches in Spain, offers plenty of connections in Andalucia and the Basque region, along with links to Madrid.
+Socibus, another popular company operating coaches in Spain, offers plenty of connections in Andalucia and the Basque region, along with links to Madrid.
 Daibus also operates across Spain, with many services to and from Madrid.
 The company is ideal for organizing city breaks if you're based in the Spanish capital.
 Avanza focuses on Castilla y Leon in north-central Spain and the region around Valencia, offering regular discounts across all of its routes.
 Then there's Infobus.
 The Czech operator has expanded into Spain, providing comfortable connections from stops ranging from Elche to Vigo.